Lottery Lawyer Fees: What's the Cost of Winning a Jackpot?

 Cost to fight a lottery lawsuit: $100 and up per hour

 Whatever legal services you contract, always get the details in writing.
 This will clarify your lawyer’s fees and payment terms, exactly what services will be provided, confidentiality requirements, and details about conflict resolution.
-Lottery winners are likely rack up a pile of legal fees when they become multimillionaires, but the cost of making a proper financial and legal management plan is well worth it to protect your assets now and in the future.
+Lottery winners are likely to rack up a pile of legal fees when they become multimillionaires, but the cost of making a proper financial and legal management plan is well worth it to protect your assets now and in the future.